Skip to main content

 Create the VM

-The example below uses existing project SSH keys, requests a new public IP, and attaches one private network identifier.
+The example below uses existing project SSH keys, requests a new public IP, sets the separate public IP tariff, and declares an optional plugin.
 Adapt the payload to your own provisioning inputs.

 curl --request POST \